 Multiple Super Bowl MVP Winners

 As you can see, only 5 players have been able to win the award more than once.
-At the top of the list is Tom Brady with 4, who just surpassed Joe Montana.
-Brady got his 4th MVP trophy in style.
+At the top of the list is Tom Brady with 4, who recently surpassed Joe Montana.
+Brady moved to the top of the list in style.
 Not only did he guide the greatest comeback in Super Bowl history (25 points).
 He set an NFL record with 466 passing yards.
 The only other active player with more than one Super Bowl MVP is Eli Manning.

 As for the other two guys on the list, they have a claim no one else can match.
 Terry Bradshaw and Bart Starr are the only players to win the award in consecutive seasons.